 While the information here provides a general overview of accessibility features, we encourage you to contact 317-923-1331 or our Accessibility Taskforce in advance of your visit with any questions or specific needs.

-Accessible restrooms are located on Floor 1 and in The Toby inside the Indianapolis Museum of Art, as well as Lilly House, Deer Zink, and the Ruth Lilly Visitors Pavilion in Fairbanks Park.
+Accessible restrooms are located on Floor 1 and in The Toby inside the Indianapolis Museum of Art, as well as Lilly House, Randolph H. Deer Special Events Pavilion, and seasonally in the Ruth Lilly Visitors Pavilion in Fairbanks Park.

 Service dogs or service dogs-in-training are welcome to visit all buildings and The Garden on the Newfields campus, and also the Miller House and Garden located in Columbus, Indiana.
 The service dog must be under physical or voice control of the guest at all times.